dadomingues/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10766
 ```

+Question **Do these values differ from the estimates from the
+first part of the assignment?**

+We can say **yes**, they are different because we bring the mean and the median
+to a more regular number using de median to fill the messing values.

+Question **What is the impact of imputing missing data on the estimates
+of the total daily number of steps?**

+Many observation is considered the median value to the interval, so we get a
+more regular numbers.
+An other effetc observed is that the *mean* and the
+*median* now are the same value.

 ## Are there differences in activity patterns between weekdays and weekends?

 To do a good work and avoid problems with languages, I am using the library